Nfinger/docs/source/includes/_goldmine.md

   }
 ```

-This endpoint enumerates the specified Network’s Nodes..
+This endpoint enumerates the specified Network’s Nodes.

 ### HTTP Request